-Braaing at Bamboo is always an occasion to be remembered especially with Braai Day coming up!
+Braaing at Bamboo, The Guest House is always an occasion to be remembered especially with Braai Day coming up!
 But before we get there I guess some elaboration on the word braai would be in order!
 The Dutch settlers arriving in South Africa in the 17th century soon put down roots and, with both the passage of time and later altercations with the British, gave birth to the Afrikaner nation.
 In their efforts to escape British rule, the Afrikaners trekked (journeyed on foot, horse and oxwagon) into the unknown interior.
 Their nomadic lifestyle imposed constraints on catering and grilling meat over the coals became the norm whilst on the move –‘braaivleis’, of which braai is an abbreviation, is the Afrikaans word for ‘grilled meat’.
 Whilst barbecuing meat has been practiced for centuries, particularly in both the Orient and Africa, modern day South Africans of all colours and creeds consider themselves the world’s most accomplished braaiers-and they are probably right!
 A wonderful blend of braai cultures in Southern Africa has culminated in a somewhat unique braai experience.

 Apart from the mix, quality and variety of fare on offer, the South African braai is a wonderful social event – an outdoor gathering of good company underpinned by a very relaxed vibe.
 The atmosphere prevailing at the braai is always something special – generally everyone let’s their hair down and just gets on with soaking up the mood!
 Besides uniquely South African items such as boerewors (sausage), skilpadjies (lambs liver wrapped in caul fat), karoo oysters (grilled sheep’s testicles) and sosaties (kebabs), braai favourites are lamb chops, steaks, ribs, chicken and fish.
 Side dishes often include putu pap (corn meal porridge), salads, breads, veggies, grilled mealies (corn), etc.